About Nick Rakovsky

 I don’t think it’s meant to sound motivational.
 It’s just a reminder that most things worth doing start with showing up and getting your hands dirty.

-A few things that 0keep me grounded
+A few things that keep me grounded

 Hockey, mountain summits, camping and random hobbies I’ll obsess over for a season (this summer it was karting).